RockyRickaby/Tetris/README.md

 The State enum is completely unused and will be removed whenever I feel like it

-The game has yet to be properly centralized on wider screens.
+The game has yet to be properly centered on wider screens.

 ### Some other things that might be worth talking about